Chak 138/10-R

 Chak No. 138/10-R is a village situated in the Khanewal District of Punjab Province, Pakistan.
 The village is known for its educational institutions, commercial establishments, and significant industrial presence.

 History and Demographics

 The village is primarily inhabited by the ARAIN caste, who migrated from India in 1947.
-They originally came from villages in areas such as Buttar wla, Dollywalia, Kadokany, Patiala and Ferozepur.
+They originally came from villages in areas such as Buttar wala, Dollywalia, Kadokany, Patiala and Ferozepur.
 This migration has contributed to the village's cultural and social landscape.

 Geography

 Chak No. 138/10-R is located in the fertile region of Punjab, characterized by its agricultural landscape and close proximity to the Indus River basin.
 The village benefits from the irrigation system of the region, which supports its agricultural activities.

 Infrastructure and Economy

 Chak No. 138/10-R features a range of commercial establishments including nine bakery shops, one utility store, and three private colleges, catering to the educational and daily needs of its residents.